 This MOA will remain in effect from the date of signing to June 30, 2019 unless terminated earlier by either party.
 Prior to the expiration of the effective period, ICE and the NCSO shall review the MOA for consideration whether to modify, extend, or permit the MOA to lapse.
 During the MOA's effective period, either party, upon written notice to the other party, may terminate or suspend the MOA at any time.
 A termination or suspension notice by ICE shall be delivered personally or by certified or registered mail to the NCSO and termination or suspension shall take effect immediately upon receipt of such notice.
-Notice of termination or suspension by the NCSO shall be given to the ICE FOD in Salt Lake City, Utah and termination or suspension shall take effect immediately upon receipt of such notice.
+Notice of termination or suspension shall take effect immediately upon receipt of such notice.
 Upon a subsequent demonstration of need, all costs to reinstate access to such authorities and/or program services will be incurred by the NCSO.